January 22, 2018

 Now, why does this matter with image delivery?
 Depending on the package you book with me, you may only get images with Global Edits or Detailed Edits.
 How do you know what you’ll need?

 If you’re only desire is to post images on Instagram, Facebook, or your Website’s blog, then you’ll probably only need Global Edits.
-If you want to print your images or if they’ll be used at large sizes (marketing materials, website banner images, and Headshots) then you’ll want to go with Detailed Edits.
+If you want to print your images or if they’ll be used at large sizes (marketing materials, website banner images, and Headshots for speaking gigs) then you’ll want to go with Detailed Edits.

 I’ve built my services to accommodate both needs.
 Branding Portraits include Global Edits since most of these clients only need content for their websites and social feeds.
 Creative Portraits and Headshots include a session fee only.
 This way, clients only buy what they want and because both of those image services typically produce images that get printed and need detailed editing to really complete the photographs.

 I find this process to be the most cost and time-efficient for myself and my clients.
 Images are turned around quickly at the optimal quality for their specific use.

-If you have any questions, feel free to leave a comment or email me directly!
+If you have any questions, leave a comment or contact me directly!
 I’d be happy to explain further.